Harlem shake (dance): In popular culture

 The Harlem Shake is commonly associated with a similar dance move "The Chicken Noodle Soup".
 The "Chicken Noodle Soup" dance evolved from the Harlem Shake and exploded into popularity in the summer of 2006 when DJ Webstar and Young B brought it to the mainstream with the release of a song of the same name.
 The dance is referred to in the CunninLynguists song "Old School", in Mac Dre's "Thizzle Dance," and in Nelly's "Dilemma."
 A band from New York City took the name of the dance and dubbed themselves Harlem Shakes.

 Reaction to the Harlem shake meme and song

 In February 2013, a song named "Harlem Shake" (due to a sampled line referring to the Harlem Shake dance), originally released by Baauer in May 2012, went viral and became an Internet meme after featuring in a YouTube video by DizastaMusic, primarily known as Pink Guy or FilthyFrank at the time, who is now known as Joji.
 The dance that is done on the internet as a meme is not the Harlem Shake.
-A number of Harlem residents were displeased with the co-opting of the name and making a mockery of the dance.
-Harlemite Elaine Caesar was quoted as saying "Don’t offend us with that nonsense you’re calling the Harlem Shake."
-The meme was described as "cultural gentrification" and cultural appropriation.
-The meme inspired a number of videos demonstrating authentic dance.